forma-cloud/FormaCloud/README.md

 ## Introduction

-Our AI-powered product - Optima - discovers unnecessary AWS cloud compute resources and eliminates them—an otherwise manual and time-intensive process that requires a continuous and inefficient use of human attention.
-We free up engineering teams to focus on what matters most: building the product.
-Optima can reduce your cloud costs by automating instance rightsizing, buying and selling of reserved instances, managing your savings plans, and shutting down unused instances intelligently.
+Cloud optimization can be a time and resource consuming process.
+Our AI-powered product - Optima - discovers unnecessary AWS spending and eliminates them.
+We free up your engineering team to focus on what matters most: building the product.
+Optima automates instance rightsizing, reserved instances trading, savings plans managing, and intelligently shutting down unused instances.
 Optima acts on real-time saving opportunities and provides easy-to-access actionable notifications directly within Slack.
 (Support for other platforms is coming soon).
 In addition, you will be able to manage inventories and generate visualizations and reports using our web portal.

 ## Pillars of Optima

 ### Autopilot
-Intelligently purchases and sells reserved instances and manages savings plans on your behalf by monitoring and forecasting your usage.
+Intelligently trades reserved instances and manages savings plans on your behalf by monitoring and forecasting your usage.
 Unlike AWS recommendations, Autopilot keeps track of RI transactions and updates quickly based on the latest information.
 Autopilot also takes both savings plans and reserved instances into account when determining the optimal action, a feature not currently available in AWS.

 ### ClariSpend
 Provides daily billing, utilization, and savings reports with weekly trend data, grouped by accounts and services.
 ClariSpend also detects and highlights irregularities in your AWS usage to help you detect anomalies and react early.
 Through our comprehensive reporting, you will be able to understand and stay up to date on your AWS usage and how much we are saving for you.